A spectacular 1 week South Island road trip itinerary

 Or, you can head to Okarito for a coastal walk or a paddle on the lagoon.
 Okarito has a lot of magic for me — it’s one of the only places on the West Coast where the mountain to sea ecosystem is uninterrupted, and you can feel the wildness.

-Where to stay: Rainforest Retreat is a great option, and I have also enjoyed staying at the Orange Sheep Campervan Park
+If you’re in a campervan, I enjoyed staying at the Orange Sheep Campervan Park.

 Day 4: Franz Josef to Wanaka